 Working Principle of Permanent Magnet Synchronous Generator

-- The working of the PMSG depends on the field produced by the permanent magnet attached at the rotor of the generator for the conversion of mechanical energy into electrical energy.
+- The working of the PMSG depends on the field produced by the permanent magnet attached to the rotor of the generator for the conversion of mechanical energy into electrical energy.

 - Like synchronous generators in PMSG, there are two types of windings first one is the armature that is wound on the stator and the second one is the field winding that is wound on the rotor.

-- At the stator of the generator 6 soils of copper, and windings are wound and fixed at their respective places.
+- At the generator’s stator, 6 soils of copper and windings are wound and fixed at their respective places.

 - The rotor that has a permanent magnet is connected to the bearing rotating on the shaft.
-In this generator, there are 2 rotors first one is behind the stator and the second one is at the exterior side.
+In this generator, there are 2 rotors; the first one is behind the stator, and the second one is at the exterior side.

-- Both of these are connected with each other through the long studs moving by the hole in the stator.
+- Both of these are connected through the long studs moving by the hole in the stator.

-- The blades are also surfaced on these studs that connect the rotors with each other.
+- The blades are also surfaced on these studs that connect the rotors.

 - These blades rotate the rotor for the production of electrical energy.